farazsth98/farazsth98.github.io/_posts/2019-10-12-rooters-ctf-pwn-challenges.markdown

 ### **Solution**

+Glibc version is 2.27 which was found out by using the leak + niklasb's libc database.

 This was a very simple ret2libc exploit with ASLR enabled.
 I won't go into too much detail as there are already tons of writeups and tutorials on how to do a ret2libc attack.
 You may refer to my comments below for some explanation.
 ```python